Decolonisation of Africa: Background

 The Scramble for Africa between 1870 and 1914 was a significant period of European imperialism in Africa that ended with almost all of Africa, and its natural resources, claimed as colonies by European powers, who raced to secure as much land as possible while avoiding conflict amongst themselves.
 The partition of Africa was confirmed at the Berlin Conference of 1885, without regard for the existing political and social structures.

-Almost all the precolonial states of Africa lost their sovereignty.
-The only exceptions were Liberia, which had been settled in the early 19th century by formerly enslaved African-Americans and was recognized as independent by the United States in 1862 but was viewed by European powers as being in the United States' sphere of influence, and Ethiopia, which won its independence at the Battle of Adwa but was later occupied by Italy in 1936.
+Almost all the precolonial states of Africa lost their sovereignty with the exceptions of Liberia and the Ethiopian Empire.
+Liberia had been settled in the early 19th century by formerly enslaved African-Americans and was recognised as independent by the United States in 1862 but was viewed by European powers as being in the United States' sphere of influence, while the Ethiopian Empire won its independence at the Battle of Adwa but was later occupied by Italy in 1936.
 Britain and France had the largest holdings, but Germany, Spain, Italy, Belgium, and Portugal also had colonies.

 By 1977, 50 African countries had gained independence from European colonial powers.